• Lawyer says visa loophole being used to hire foreigners for cheap, pink-slip U.S. workers

 By firing American workers and replacing them with Indians, Otto’s suit charges that “Several billion U.S. taxpayer dollars have gone directly to India without any benefit to the American economy or U.S. taxpayers.”

-Otto said that Molina specifically used the employment agency Cognizant to find workers in India that could be sent to the United States.
-As a result, Cognizant made a commission off of every Indian worker hired.
+Otto said that Molina specifically used the employment agency Cognizant to find workers in India that could be sent to the U.S. As a result, Cognizant made a commission off of every Indian worker hired.
 Even more appalling, Cognizant only interviewed Indians and segregated every American from job searches they conducted between 2006-2010.

-Otto explained, “Molina’s internal records revealed that it turned their diverse Information Technology [IT] department into one that employed 98 percent Indians.
+Otto explained, “Molina’s internal records revealed that it turned their diverse Information Technology [IT] department into one that employed 98% Indians.
 Molina falsely swore under oath that they tried to find qualified American laborers, but the Department of Labor has found no evidence of this claim.
 The Indian workers brought over by Cognizant weren’t meant to supplement U.S. laborers, but to replace them.”

 Although Indian nationals obviously benefit from this arrangement, the real villains, according to Otto, are U.S. employers that are perverting and violating a variety of laws.
 They do so by manipulating a foreign worker’s H1-B immigration status by arranging for overseas laborers to be admitted into our country precisely because U.S. companies are giving them jobs.

 In fact, some employers—even though it is discriminatory—seek only H1-B visa applicants and solely invite Indians to their job fairs.
 Their reasoning is this: imported workers and trainees are preferred because their wages are generally one-third to two-thirds less than what Americans are paid.
-Moreover, employers don’t have to pay Social Security or payroll taxes for guest workers, and they laws that require higher overtime wages.
+Moreover, employers don’t have to pay Social Security or payroll taxes for guest workers, and the laws that require higher overtime wages.

 Instead of importing overseas workers, why not simply outsource these positions to India or China?